MarconyxD/parallax-scrolling-tutorial/README.md

 <img width="400" src="/Figures/09.png" alt="Figure 09">
 </p>

-With all the images in the scene, it's important that an Empty Object be created to be established as the parent object for all the images.
+With all the images in the scene, it's important to position the camera to the position you want for your application, as well as make the appropriate display settings.
+Then, create an Empty Object to be established as the parent object of all images.
 Likewise, this Empty Object must be added as associated with the Camera.
 In this case, an Empty Object with the name Background was added and the configuration in the scene was established as follows:

 <p align="center">
 <img width="400" src="/Figures/05.png" alt="Figure 05">